kurt-krueckeberg/pn/call-from-parkview-neurology-summary.md

 ## Background to the Call

-I first met Erin Richmond NP for first time ever, on June 30th, when I established care with Parkview Neurology.
+I first met Erin Richmond NP for the first time, on June 30th, when I established care with Parkview Neurology.
 The scheduler never scheduled me to see a Parkview neurologists.
 At that first appointment with Erin, I told her gabapentin and pregabalin "worsened my dry eye, made my eys uncomfortable, and made reading for pleasure, something I love, nearly impossible" and "it made me stupid".
 That is the gist of what I said.
 She then referred me to to Dr. Ausin, a
 Parkview Pain Management physician, to discuss whterh a spinal stimulator was an option.